Knights: Warriors, Legends

 And a Few Surprising Quirks

-Knights weren’t just armored warriors—they were a mix of elite fighters, medieval celebrities, and sometimes, eccentric characters.
+Knights weren’t just armored warriors.
+In the Middle Ages, they were fighters, celebrities, and sometimes, eccentric characters.

 Becoming a Knight

-Training started at age seven as a page, learning courtly manners and swordplay.
+Training began at age seven as a page, learning courtly manners and swordplay.
 As a squire, you shadowed a knight, caring for armor and weapons.
-Only after proving your skill in battle were you dubbed a knight, often with a ceremonial sword tap.
+Only after proving your skill in battle would you kneel for the ceremonial sword tap that made you a knight.

 Life in Armor

-A full suit of plate armor could weigh up to 60 pounds, making even simple tasks a challenge.
-But knights weren’t always on the battlefield—tournaments were a favorite pastime, a mix of sport, spectacle, and sometimes, sheer obsession.
+A full suit of plate armor could weigh 60 pounds, turning even simple tasks into a challenge.
+But knights weren’t always on the battlefield—tournaments were their version of pro sports, part combat, part spectacle, and sometimes pure obsession.

 Unforgettable Knights

-William Marshal: A tournament fanatic who rose from a landless knight to one of England’s most powerful figures, serving four kings.
+William Marshal: A tournament fanatic who rose from landless knight to one of England’s most powerful men, serving four kings.

 El Cid: A legendary warrior who fought for both Christian and Muslim rulers, earning the title “The Lord.”

-Ulrich von Liechtenstein: A real 13th-century knight who jousted in the name of love—once even dressing as the goddess Venus for a tournament.
+Ulrich von Liechtenstein: A 13th-century knight who once jousted dressed as the goddess Venus—all for love.

 The Decline of Knights